Empress Dowager Hu (Northern Wei): Death

 Erzhu Rong refused to recognize Yuan Zhao as emperor.
-With support from his associate Yuan Tianmu (元天穆), he issued a harshly worded statement accusing Zheng and Xu of poisoning Emperor Xiaoming.
+With support from his associate Yuan Tianmu, he issued a harshly worded statement accusing Zheng and Xu of poisoning Emperor Xiaoming.
 Empress Dowager Hu sent Erzhu Rong's cousin Erzhu Shilong to try to persuade him to change his mind, but Erzhu Shilong instead encouraged him to continue his resistance.
 He therefore prepared to advance south, and meanwhile sent messengers to persuade Emperor Xuanwu's well-regarded cousin Yuan Ziyou the Prince of Changle to accept the throne as a competing claimant to the throne.
 Yuan Ziyou agreed, and as Erzhu Rong approached Luoyang, Yuan Ziyou and his brothers Yuan Shao (元劭) the Prince of Pengcheng and Yuan Zizheng (元子正) the Duke of Bacheng secretly left Luoyang to join Erzhu's army.
 Erzhu declared him emperor (as Emperor Xiaozhuang).
 As soon as news of Emperor Xiaozhuang's ascension reached Luoyang, Luoyang's defenses collapsed, and Zheng and Xu, abandoning Empress Dowager Hu, fled, while the generals Zheng Xianhu (鄭先護, Zheng Yan's cousin) and Fei Mu (費穆) surrendered to Erzhu Rong.

 Upon hearing the bad news, Empress Dowager Hu ordered all of Emperor Xiaoming's consorts to become nuns.
 She herself took tonsure as well, but did not declare herself a nun.
 Erzhu ordered the imperial officials to welcome Emperor Xiaozhuang into the capital, and the officials complied.
 Erzhu then sent cavalry soldiers to arrest Empress Dowager Hu and Yuan Zhao and deliver them to his camp at Heyin (河陰, near Luoyang).
 Once Empress Dowager Hu met Erzhu, she tried to repeatedly explain and defend her actions.
 Erzhu became impatient of her explanations, and he left abruptly and ordered that Empress Dowager Hu and Yuan Zhao be thrown into the Yellow River to drown.

 Shortly after Empress Dowager Hu's death by drowning, her body was recovered.
 Her sister Hu Xuanhui (胡玄辉), the Lady of Pingyi, took her body and stored it at the Shuangling Temple (雙靈寺).
 In 533, during the reign of Emperor Xiaowu, she was buried with honors due an empress and given a posthumous name "Ling" (靈, lit. spirit).